Last updated on May 25, 2023 by Wandering our World

 In contrast, the Seychelles will give you a more local experience, where you can island hop, explore beaches everywhere, go for picnics, and interact in the community.

-However the snorkeling and diving is better in the Maldives, where the clear glass-like water makes this a world-class nation for underwater activities.
+The snorkeling and diving is also better in the Maldives, where the clear glass-like water makes this a world-class nation for underwater activities.

 Below we look at some of the sights you must see in both countries, before comparing the culture in this battle between Maldives vs Seychelles.
 Spoiler alert – they’re very different!

 Ever seen pictures of crystal clear turquoise water, with those stunning wooden hotel huts sitting over it?

 That’s what you should expect throughout the Maldives, a country that specializes in up-scale resorts and honeymoon vacations.

 Some of the world’s best beaches happen to be in this nation too.
 One of our favorites is the powder white coastline at Lhaviyani Atoll where the palm tree lined beaches look like a computer screensaver.